The tips and advice you need to help you worry less, and enjoy your puppy more!

 Each of these stages has it's own joys and problems, but if you're armed with the correct knowledge and advice, you will be able to weather them with ease (or at least without tears!) and bringing home a new puppy will be one of the best decisions you ever made.

-This website has tons of tips, advice and information on all aspects of puppy care to help with any questions.issues you might have when bringing home a new puppy - and beyond!
+This website has tons of tips, advice and information on all aspects of puppy care and can help with any questions or issues you might have when you bring your new pup home - and beyond!

 To learn more about taking care of your new pup, visit my New Puppy Checklist page for an easy-to-read guide.